Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: SN sample and their properties

 with: where $d_L$ is the cosmology-dependent luminosity distance, and

 with the mass-step given by: with $M_{\mathrm{step}}$ taken as the median of the sample.

 The parameters $M_B$, $\alpha$, $\beta$ and $\Delta_{\mathrm{host}}$ are free parameters of the cosmological fit.
 We perform fits and obtain Hubble residuals (HR) for three cases: one without a mass-step, another with a local mass-step obtained here from the stellar mass within the $r=0.5$ kpc aperture, and a third one with a global mass-step from the stellar mass of the full Kron aperture (see Sect.~\ref{sec:envs}).
-The Hubble residuals of these three fits are called: HR, HR$_L$ and HR$_G$, and they do not include bias corrections.
-However, we emphasise that in this study, our objective is not to obtain accurate cosmological fits and standardisation parameters, but to explore the relative differences of HR with narrow lines of SNe.
+The HR of these three fits are called: HR, HR$_L$ and HR$_G$, and they do not include bias corrections.
+However, we emphasise that in this study, our objective is not to obtain accurate cosmological fits and standardisation parameters, but to explore relative differences of HR for various SN narrow line abundances.
 Tab.~\ref{tab:cosmo} summarises the fitted parameters.
 More details can be found in App.~\ref{ap:details_hr}.